Product Idea |

 The model

-This is the third model I built of the Walter Süskind bridge (number one helped aboard the Legomasters TV show, for sure).
+This is the third model (now v3.2) I built of the Walter Süskind bridge (number one helped aboard the Legomasters TV show, for sure).
 I have had the mechanics of the model on display on several occasions.
 Event crowds, engineers, the company that renovated the real bridge, and the municipality itself, were all the same page: this build should become a real set!
 So, here we go!

 Now, what makes this model worth building?
 It houses technique, captures the look of the real bridge and hosts quite a challenging building experience.
 It could be used as an architecture display model, or incorporated in a city layout or just a model to play with.
 Opening and closing the bridge seems to captivate everyone endlessly.